Small Business

 Virtual addresses do have some downsides.
 Some banks may ask for extra proof when you open an account with one, and some business licenses require a physical location.
 If you meet clients in person or receive a lot of packages, a virtual address might not be the right fit.

-Set up your LLC business address right from the start with LegalShield
+Set up your LLC business address, then get the support you need from LegalShield

 Your business address is one of the first decisions you'll face when starting an LLC.
 Regardless of whether you select a home address, a virtual address, or a physical location, the goal is to make sure your choice meets state requirements while supporting your business goals.